epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 ### Initial setup

-This document does not cover the deployment of MIP Local at the Federation nodes (this is documented [here](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
-It does not include either the deployment and configuration of the Federation Web Portal, for which no information is available yet (12.2017).
+This document does not cover the deployment of MIP Local at each node (this is documented [here](https://github.com/HBPMedical/mip-federation/blob/master/Documentation/MIP_Local_deployment.md)).
+It does not include either the deployment and configuration of the Federation Web Portal, for which no information is available yet (28.03.2018).

 In summary, the initial setup expected is the following:

 - On the Federation Manager server, Docker engine must be installed and the LDSM deployed, either alone or as part of the MIP Local (PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively).

-- On the other Federation nodes, MIP Local must be deployed including the LDSM, again with PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively.
+- On the other Federation nodes, MIP Local must be deployed including the LDSM, with PostgresRaw and PostgresRaw-UI containers configured to expose their services on the port 31432 and 31555 respectively.

 - The network access is configured at each node according to the requirements.